-5 Preferred shares qualifying as non-viability contingent capital under Basel III.
+&lt;sup>4 Preferred shares qualifying as non-viability contingent capital under Basel III.

-6 From time to time securities of CIBC may be listed on other stock exchanges or quotation systems by investors, brokers or others without the consent or involvement of CIBC.
+&lt;sup>5 From time to time securities of CIBC may be listed on other stock exchanges or quotation systems by investors, brokers or others without the consent or involvement of CIBC.
 This section does not include debt instruments that are deposits.

 • US Dollar Floating Rate Subordinated Capital Debentures Due 2085 with interest at 6-month US\$ LIBOR plus 0.125%.
-To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2012.
+To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2013.